virtualsquare/fusefatfs/man/fusefatfs.1.md

 `fuse`(8), `umvu`(1)

 # CREDITS
-`fusefatfs` is based on the FAT file system module for embedded sytems `fatfs` developed by ChaN:
+`fusefatfs` is based on the FAT file system module for embedded systems `fatfs` developed by ChaN:
 *http://elm-chan.org*.